xavisean21/xavisean21/README.md

 - 👋 Hi, I’m @xavisean21
 - 👀 I’m interested in FULL STACK AND APP DEVELOPMENT
-- 🌱 I’m currently learning DART
+- 🌱 I’m currently learning DART AND PYTHON
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...